-Dr. Gilfoyle is requested to furnish his non-personal services to support the operations of the Hall B CLAS12 study of the prototype pixelated micro-well detector (MWD) and to develop and deploy software for the operation of the MWD and/or the analysis of data collected with it.
+This document is a proposal by G.P.Gilfoyle from the University of Richmond to develop and deploy software for the operation of a prototype pixelated gas micro-well detector (MWD) and/or the analysis of data collected with it.
 The central goal is to measure and characterize the performance of the prototype.
 The motivation is to use a MWD in the CLAS12 detector to increase its operational luminosity and bring new physics within reach.
 A micro-well detector consists of an array of individual micro-patterned gas proportional counters opposite a planar drift electrode.
 The well anodes and cathodes may be connected in crossed strips to provide two-dimensional imaging.
 The third dimension can be extracted from the drift time of the charge collected in the wells of each strip.
 Full, 3D reconstruction with large volumes is possible.
 Readout is done with a pixelated ASIC.
 This technology has been used to build fast, efficient, and precise gas tracking detectors and it can be used to construct large-area devices with a low material budget [1,2].
 This low material budget reduces the impact of multiple scattering on the track resolution in CLAS12.
-The time is ripe for this project.
-The group at the University of Virginia is developing a prototype MWD for fall, 2022 that could be used by Run Group C (one of the CLAS12 run groups).
+The device could be used as a high-luminosity alternative to the CLAS12 drift chambers.